 - begin to take well-informed action to better manage energy.

-The Energy Upgrade California® long-term goal is for Californians to understand the value of energy efficiency, demand response, and distributed generation, which leads to demand for products, services and rates for their homes and businesses.
-This demand leads Californians to take actions that save money, increase the installation of customer-owned renewable energy technologies, use energy more efficiently, and shift energy use away from peak hours as needed.
+The Energy Upgrade California® long-term goal is for Californians to understand the value of better energy use, demand response and distributed generation, which leads to demand for products, services and rates for their homes and businesses.
+This demand leads Californians to take actions that save money, increase the installation of customer-owned renewable energy technologies, use energy more efficiently and shift energy use away from peak hours as needed.